🦉

 Conceptual illustration of the progression from stablecoin liquidity and credit into high-order derivatives

-Conceptual illustration of stablecoin meta money supply (M3+)
+Conceptual illustration of meta-money supply

-Conceptual illustration of stablecoin meta money supply (M3+)
+Conceptual illustration of meta-money supply

 dUSD Economics